lucasimi/tda-mapper-python/README.md

 ![test](https://github.com/lucasimi/mapper-tda/actions/workflows/test.yml/badge.svg)

-A simple implementation of the mapper algorithm from TDA

-## Introduction
-TDA stands for "Topological Data Analysis", a branch of data analysis using topological tools to recover insights from datasets.

-## The Mapper Algorithm
-The Mapper Algorithm builds a graph from a given dataset
+This library is an implementation of the Mapper Algorithm from Topological Data Analysis, a branch of data analysis using topological tools to recover insights from datasets.
+In the following, we give a brief description of the algorithm, but the interested user is advised to take a look at the original [paper](https://research.math.osu.edu/tgda/mapperPBG.pdf).
+The Mapper Algorithm builds a graph from a given dataset, and some user choices.
+The output graph, called "mapper graph" gives a global approximation of (some) topological features of the original dataset, giving direct information about its shape and its connected components.

 ### Input
 Assume we have a dataset D inside a metric space X, together with the following choices: